COVID-19 & Social Security Disability Questions in Michigan

-When you can’t work because of serious health problems, and you need Social Security Disability (SSD) benefits to secure your financial stability, that’s enough stress on its own without the coronavirus pandemic disrupting all of our lives.
+When you can’t work because of serious health problems, and you need Social Security Disability (SSD) benefits to secure your financial stability, that’s enough stress on its own without the COVID-19 pandemic disrupting all of our lives.

 You may be wondering what will happen to your benefits application, your appeal of a disability denial or your ongoing benefits.